 I absolutely love to visit different science centers with my kids.
 I think it is one very excellent way to connect technical solutions with reality.
-Kids get hands on training in all kind of different experiments in the fields of science, technology, engineering and mathematics (STEM).
-They will explore, learn and experience!
+Kids get hands-on training in all kinds of different experiments in the fields of science, technology, engineering, and mathematics (STEM).
+They will explore, learn, and experience!
 One thing is for sure, time will fly as we all, both parents and kids, are having so much fun.
-I think the best way to learn something new is to use as many of your senses as possible, i.e. hear, see, smell, feel or maybe even taste it.
+I think the best way to learn something new is to use as many of your senses as possible, i.e. hear, see, smell, feel, or maybe even taste it.
 Science centers are excellent places where play leads to knowledge.
-I see it as a bonus I can give to my kids which by no means replace what they learn in school.
-Kids are very curious by nature, so why not take an advantage of that?
+I see it as a bonus I can give to my kids which by no means replaces what they learn in school.
+Kids are very curious by nature, so why not take advantage of that?
 Yes, there is a cost connected to the visit.
 But if you are fortunate enough to afford it, so why not pay a visit to a science center?

 At Universeum you can see “Deadly beauties” with fascinating but venomous snakes.
 I have the biggest respect for these creatures, and would not want to meet one outside a zoo.
 I am just happy me and my kids have the possibility to learn a lot about them.

-At the “Ocean zone” Universeum have the aquariums, that are among the biggest in the world, which contain over three million liters of water!
-In a world of blue, green and turquoise you can see life beneath the surface for several hundreds’ species of fish.
+At the “Ocean zone” Universeum have aquariums, which are among the biggest in the world, which contain over three million liters of water!
+In a world of blue, green, and turquoise you can see the life beneath the surface for several hundred’ species of fish.
 I really enjoy the glass tunnel which you can walk through and watch the sharks that just swim above your head.

 In the “space” area you and your kids can explore how it would be to live in space.
 Imagine all the hours, maybe days, of preparations to be able to go outside your front door.
 One of the most famous Swedish astronauts is Christer Fuglesang and you can learn a lot about his career here.

 There is a “Chemistry Lab” where to explore the magic of chemistry.
-Here it is possible to learn to understand that everything around us is a chemical process, and that include everything that happens in our bodies, even our thoughts, since we all are made from chemical compounds.
+Here it is possible to learn to understand that everything around us is a chemical process, and that includes everything that happens in our bodies, even our thoughts since we all are made from chemical compounds.

-Sweden is geographically a long county and the nature does differ a lot from the north to the south.
+Sweden is geographically a stretched county and nature does differ a lot from the north to the south.
 At Universeum you can take a journey from north to south, using the water as a blue thread to guide you through the Swedish countryside.
-Along the way you’ll meet many of the plants and animals that live near watercourses.
+Along the way, you’ll meet many of the plants and animals that live near watercourses.

-Universeum offer educational activities for schools, pre-schools in their school program.
+Universeum offers educational activities for schools, pre-schools in their school program.
 See the Universeum homepage for more info.

 When you come to Universeum you can see their schedule there for when the different guided tours start.
 Information about the guided tours is something I could not find on their homepage for the moment, though.

 It is also possible to book the science center for events, but I would say that is more for companies.
-I have been here once on Christmas dinner with my colleagues.
-It was quite cool to sit and eat in the Ocean zone, while watching the sharks and other spieces that live under the water surface swimming by.
+I have been here once for Christmas dinner with my colleagues.
+It was quite cool to sit and eat in the Ocean zone while watching the sharks and other species that live under the water surface swimming by.

 One thing I really like is that my kids always get really exhausted by all the new impressions they process.
 This also gives me an opportunity to emphasize their curiosity to learn, let them ask a lot of why questions and allow them to experiment with “what happens if…”